Characters of the Overwatch franchise: Reinhardt

-Reinhardt Wilhelm is a German soldier and adventurer, and one of the founding members of Overwatch.
+Reinhardt Wilhelm is a German soldier and adventurer.
+He was a decorated Bundeswehr veteran from Stuttgart, and fought in the Crusaders division under Colonel Balderich von Adler during the Omnic wars.
+During their defense of Eichenwalde, von Adler was fatally wounded, and gave Reinhardt his Overwatch initiation medallion, telling him to be their shield before dying.
+Reinhardt, the sole survivor of the battle, followed von Adler's instructions, joining Overwatch until his age forced him to retire.
+Reinhardt was one of the first to answer Winston's call to reform Overwatch following its disbanding.
 He wears a heavy suit of Crusader power armor, and carries a rocket-powered war hammer (Rocket Hammer) as his primary weapon.
 His main ability is a wide hard-light Barrier Field mounted on his arm that allows him to protect himself and teammates behind him from enemy fire.
 He may also launch a flaming projectile that ignores enemy barriers (Fire Strike), or use a rocket booster to Charge into the enemy lines, crushing them against walls.
 His ultimate ability, Earthshatter, makes him slam his hammer against the ground, sending out a shockwave that incapacitates enemies in front of him.